-The Master of Science in Biomedical Sciences - Medical Sciences Option - (MSBS-MSO) is an alternate degree option available to matriculated students in the Doctor of Medicine (MD) program at the University of Massachusetts Medical School (UMMS).
-The MSBS-MSO degree will be conferred as a new option under the umbrella of the existing Medical Masters in Biomedical Sciences, which is available to matriculated students in the Graduate School of Biomedical Sciences (GSBS) PhD program.
-The MSBS-MSO degree is not available as an independent degree to students who are not currently enrolled in the MD program at UMMS.
+The Master of Science in Biomedical Sciences - Medical Sciences Option - (MSBS-MSO) is an alternate degree option available to matriculated students in the Doctor of Medicine (MD) program at the University of Massachusetts Chan Medical School (UMass Chan).
+The MSBS-MSO degree will be conferred as a new option under the umbrella of the existing Medical Masters in Biomedical Sciences, which is

-The MSBS-MSO was created to provide an alternative degree option to matriculated students in the MD program at UMMS who have completed the first two years of the MD curriculum (Foundations of Medicine 1 and 2, or FOM1 and FOM2) and who are in good academic standing, but who wish to withdraw from the MD program before completing the clinical years of training.
-Students must complete a

-Mentored Research Project as part of this degree option.
-Successful completion of the FOM1 and FOM2 curriculum and a Mentored Research Project will fulfill the criteria for conferral of the MSBS-MSO degree.
+The MSBS-MSO was created to provide an alternative degree option to matriculated students in the MD program at UMass Chan who have completed the preclinical portion of the MD curriculum (Foundations of Medicine 1 and 2, or FOM1 and FOM2 if matriculated prior to 2022, Discovery Phase if matriculated 2022 or later) and who are in good academic standing, but who wish to withdraw from the MD program before completing the clinical years of training.
+Students must complete a Mentored Research Project as part of this degree option.
+Successful completion of the FOM1 and FOM2 curriculum (or Discovery Phase if matriculation 2022 or later) and a Mentored Research Project will fulfill the criteria for conferral of the MSBS-MSO degree.
 The Master's degree provides a positive exit strategy for MD students with adequate preclinical and research accomplishments, who have decided, with the support of the Associate Dean for Student Affairs (ADSA), that continuation in the MD program is no longer in their best interests.
-Upon approval by the Clinical Science Academic Evaluation Board, the Dean of the School of Medicine and the Dean of the Graduate School of Biomedical Sciences, the student enters into the MSBS-MSO program.
+Upon approval by the Clinical Science Academic Evaluation Board, the Dean of the T.H.
+Chan School of Medicine and the Dean of the Morningside Graduate School of Biomedical Sciences, the student enters into the MSBS-MSO program.